intel-analytics/ipex-llm/python/llm/scripts/README.md

 ## Env-Check

-The **Env-Check** scripts  ([env-check.sh](./env-chec.sh), [env-check.bat](./env-chec.bat)) are designed to verify your `bigdl-llm` installation and runtime environment.
+The **Env-Check** scripts  ([env-check.sh](./env-chec.sh), [env-check.bat](./env-chec.bat)) are designed to verify your `ipex-llm` installation and runtime environment.
 These scripts can help you ensure your environment is correctly set up for optimal performance.
-You can include the script's output when reporting issues on [BigDL Github Issues](https://github.com/intel-analytics/BigDL/issues) for easier troubleshooting.
+You can include the script's output when reporting issues on [IPEX Github Issues](https://github.com/intel-analytics/ipex-llm/issues) for easier troubleshooting.

 > Note: These scripts verify python installation, check for necessary packages and environmental variables, assess hardware or operating system compatibility, and identify any XPU-related issues.